 Unfortunately, this conclusion had initially been hard to come by for the older detective as they had started working together.

 During those first months, working with Roman had truly grated on Logan’s nerves.
-Unfortunately he could not even complain about Roman’s skill as a detective.
+Unfortunately he could not even complain about the man’s skill as a detective.
 Had the other been incompetent, Logan would not have felt bad about ditching him.

 The younger detective however was far less of an airhead than he liked to pretend.
 He had a way with people that Logan had never mastered.

 In the interrogation room, Roman always managed to find the right tone to both get the perp talking and compliment Logan’s style.
-During investigations, he found angles Logan overlooked and managed to think outside the box, while Logan covered the methodical parts of their research.
+During investigations, he found angles his partner overlooked and managed to think outside the box, while Logan covered the methodical parts of their research.

 Well, giving up would not do.
 There was nothing to do but find a solution.
 Thankfully, one presented itself soon enough.